kstenerud/go-describe/README.md

 #### Note:

-Describe will use the unsafe package to look inside nested reflect.Value objects unless compiled with `-tags safe`, or if `EnableUnsafeOperations` is set to false.
+Describe will use the unsafe package to expose unexported reflect.Value and reflect.Type objects unless compiled with `-tags safe`, or if `EnableUnsafeOperations` is set to false.
 It will also be disabled if compiling for GopherJS or AppEngine.

 Examples